menu icon

 Pin the Recipe

-I'm seriously considering replacing a pumpkin pie at Thanksgiving with this tasty dessert.
+I'm seriously considering replacing the pumpkin pie at Thanksgiving with this super scrumptious dessert.

 That might be unheard in some parts, but I'm pretty sure I could get away with it here.
 Pumpkin Spice Crumble, along with Two Layer Pumpkin Cheesecake, is always a crowd pleaser.
 It's rich and packed full of pumpkin pie flavor, yet easier to make, serve and eat than a pie.

-That's because this delicious dessert is a box cake hack.
+That's because this delicious dessert is a box cake hack or "dump cake".
 Rather than making a traditional crust, we use a yellow cake mix, butter and an egg to create a rich bottom layer.

 This then gets topped with all the best parts of a pumpkin pie (including milk, sugar and spice).
-And the best part?--that buttery, spiced crumble on top, and of course, Easy Homemade Whipped Cream!
+And the best part?--that buttery, spiced crumble, that gets topped with Easy Homemade Whipped Cream!

 Jump to: